 In addition to assets, the statement of financial position reports a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expense) until then.
 Currently, the Authority has one item, deferred pension outflows, that qualifies for reporting in this category.
-Deferred pension outflows consist of changes in actuarial assumptions, the difference between projected and actual investment earnings, changes in proportion, and contributions paid to PERA subsequent to the measurement date.
+Deferred pension outflows consist of the difference between expended and actual economic experience, changes in actuarial assumptions, the difference between projected and actual investment earnings, changes in proportion, and contributions paid to the Public Employees Retirement Association of Minnesota (PERA) subsequent to the measurement date.

 In addition to liabilities, the statement of financial position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The Authority has only one type of item, deferred pension inflows, that qualifies for reporting in this category.
-This amount consists of the difference between expected and actual economic experience.
+This amount consists of the difference between expected and actual economic experience, changes in actuarial assumptions, and the difference between projected and actual investment earnings.